jnozzi/cocoadev.com/markdown/NSBezierPath.md

 ----

-Well, I tried General/[[NSGraphicsContext currentContext] setShouldAntialias:NO], and even General/[NSBezierPath setLineWidth:0.0], no satisfying result.
+Well, I tried [[NSGraphicsContext currentContext] setShouldAntialias:NO], and even [NSBezierPath setLineWidth:0.0], no satisfying result.
 I still get rectangles with two pixels wide borders.

 ----

 You need to move your rect over 0.5 pixels.
-Use     General/NSOffsetRect(myRect, 0.5, 0.5) to move it over before drawing it.
-You can use an General/NSAffineTransform to translate an General/NSBezierPath. -- Bo
+Use     NSOffsetRect(myRect, 0.5, 0.5) to move it over before drawing it.
+You can use an NSAffineTransform to translate an NSBezierPath. -- Bo

 ----